Ashnicpur/fa18/resources.md

 ([Available as eBook for Berkeley students](http://proquest.safaribooksonline.com/9781449363871)) This books provides a unique case-study view of data science but uses R and not Python.

 * **[Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do)** ([Available as eBook for Berkeley students](http://proquest.safaribooksonline.com/9781449323592)).
 This book provides a good reference for the Pandas library.

-## Relevant Classes At Berkeley:

-* **[Stat89a: Linear Algebra for Data Science](https://www.stat.berkeley.edu/~mmahoney/s18-lads/)**.
-An introduction to linear algebra for data science.
-The course will cover introductory topics in linear algebra, starting with the basics; discrete probability and how probability can be used to understand high-dimensional vector spaces; matrices and graphs as popular mathematical structures with which to model data (e.g., as models for term-document corpora, high-dimensional regression problems, ranking/classification of web data, adjacency properties of social network data, etc.); and geometric approaches to eigendecompositions, least-squares, principal components analysis, etc.